Crotalus ruber: Venom

 However, Norris (2004) warned this species has a relatively large venom yield containing high levels of proteolytic enzymes, especially in the adults.
 A publication he mentions by Rael et al. (1986) showed it contains at least three proteolytic hemorrhagins that degrade fibrinogen and cause myonecrosis, but no Mojave toxin.
 On the other hand, three specimens from Mexico studied by Glen et al. (1983) did have Mojave toxin and lacked hemorrhagic activity.

 Bite symptoms include massive tissue swelling, pain, ecchymosis, hemorrhagic blebs, and necrosis.
 Systemic symptoms may include nausea, vomiting, coagulopathy, clinical bleeding and hemolysis.

 Subspecies

+C. r. exsul is thought to have separated from the mainland sister subspecies of C. ruber 210 thousand years ago.

 Taxonomy

 Not enough genetic and morphological diversity exists between C. exsul from Cedros Island and C. ruber from the mainland to warrant the recognition of both species.
 Since C. exsul Garman (1884) has priority over C. ruber Cope (1892), they suggested the island population be referred to as C. e. exsul and those from the mainland as C. e. ruber.
 In response, Smith et al. (1998) petitioned the ICZN to validate ruber over exsul in the interest of nomenclatural stability.
 In 2000, the ICZN published Opinion 1960 in which they ruled C. ruber should have precedence over C. exsul.

+Hence, Crotalus ruber exsul, also known as the Cedros Island Rattlesnake, and native to Mexico is a subspecies of C. ruber.